Ruud14/Page-Manipulator/README.md

     - The 'Matching Pages' dropdown:
         - 'Exact' > The code will only run when the url of the page is exactly the same as one of the urls in the 'Active Websites' textarea.
 (Including slashes at the end!)
         - 'Recursive' > The code will also run on all sub-pages of the specified urls in the 'Active Websites'.
-    - The 'Position on page' dropdown (only with HTML):
+    - The 'Position on page' dropdown (HTML only):
         - 'Top' > The HTML will be added to the top of the page.
         - 'Bottom' > The HTML will be added to the bottom of the page.
         - 'Replace' > The html will replace the entire body HTML of the page.
     - The 'Manipulate' or 'Update Manip.' button:
         - Injects the code into the page or updates the injection.
-        - **This button also works when the 'Active' checkbox is unchecked.**
+        - This button also works when the 'Active' checkbox is unchecked.
     - The 'Remove Manip.'
 Button:
         - Removes the manipulation from the page.
     - The 'Delete' button:
-        - Deletes the current file from the storage.
+        - Deletes the current file from the extension storage.
-- You can right click any element on a page to get the css path of that element.
+- **You can right click any element on a page to get the css path of that element.**

 **Functionalities**
-- Automatically inject custom HTML, CSS and/or Javascript into the pages you specify.
+- Automatically inject custom HTML, CSS and/or Javascript every time you visit one of the websites you specified.
 - Run custom CSS **Before** the page is fully loaded so you won't see the origial page first.
 - Inject Javascript on the go.
 - Add/Remove/Change the HTML and CSS on the go.